Miqats of Hajj and Umrah

-The Haram is the sacred boundary of Makkah within which certain acts are considered unlawful which may be lawful elsewhere.
+The Haram is the sacred boundary of Makkah, within which certain acts are considered unlawful that may be lawful elsewhere.
 It is prohibited to hunt wild animals, damage plants or trees, graze animals, carry weapons, fight or behave in a manner that will violate the sanctity of Masjid al-Haram.
 If a violation is carried out within the precinct of the Haram, Damm or Sadaqah is required as expiation.

 The boundaries of the Haram are as follows: